Introduction on Diet for Dark Circles

 Best Foods to Reduce* Dark Circles

-- Carrots: It is a good diet for dark circles around eyes.
-Carrots are rich in beta carotene, Vitamin A, and Vitamin C which are important in keeping skin, hair, and eyes healthy.
+It is a good diet for dark circles around eyes.
+Carrots are rich in beta-carotene, Vitamin A, and Vitamin C which is important for keeping skin, hair, and eyes healthy.
 It has anti-inflammatory properties which are important in healing damaged skin cells.
-Carrots are also known for their skin rejuvenating, anti-ageing, and sun protecting qualities which helps skin stay youthful and glowing.
+Carrots are also known for their skin rejuvenating, anti-aging, and sun protecting qualities which help skin stay youthful and glowing.

 If dark under eye circles persist, even after taking diet for dark circles, see your physician.
 It may be a sign of more serious health problems like anemia, poor liver and kidney function, or allergies.